-As quick as this event happened it was over.
-Down the trail went dad’s horse with the pack horse still attached and bucking.
+As quickly as this event happened it was over.
+Down the trail went Dad’s horse with the packhorse still attached and bucking.
 Our camping gear went flying in all directions.
 The packer yelled something to my brother and me about staying put until he returned with help.
 We would not see him for another eight hours.

-For some reason I stood to my feet and walked away from my dad’s body and looked up towards a crease in a distant ridge line.
-To this day I can still see that ridge line in my mind.
+For some reason, I stood to my feet walked away from my dad’s body, and looked up towards a crease in a distant ridgeline.
+To this day I can still see that ridgeline in my mind.
 And then I prayed.
 My prayer was simple, “God if you will bring my dad back to life I promise I will serve you the rest of my life.”
 That was the simple prayer I prayed and then I went back to my dad.

-When the rescue team finally got to us at midnight they had no idea of the extent of dad’s internal injuries.
-They simply bound up his mid-section, put him on a horse and had him ride the several hours down the mountain back to a waiting ambulance.
+When the rescue team finally got to us at midnight they had no idea of the extent of Dad’s internal injuries.
+They simply bound up his mid-section, put him on a horse, and had him ride the several hours down the mountain back to a waiting ambulance.
 The ride down the trail was excruciating.
 I watched as my dad would pass out and fall forward onto the neck of his horse and then wake up again to sit straight in the saddle.
 This went on mile after mile.
-Later we would learn that most of his ribs had been brokened.
+Later we would learn that most of his ribs had been broken.
 One rib punctured a lung causing it to collapse.
-Breathing is harder at high altitude even with two good lungs.
+Breathing is harder at high altitudes even with two good lungs.
 His spleen and other internal organs were bruised.
-Dad spent several days in the hospital and then my mom to came and drove us all home.

 David wrote about making promises and vows to God in Psalm 61.
 This was after his sexual sin with Bathsheba and the sorrows that went along with that sad event.
 David wrote, 4 “Let me live forever in your sanctuary, safe beneath the shelter of your wings!
 5 For you have heard my vows, O God.
 You have given me an inheritance reserved for those who fear your name.
 6 Add many years to the life of the king!
 May his years span the generations!”